alexander-wood/tech-writing-samples/notes.md

 # Notes on the docs
 ## HOWTO guide: Regions
 ### Methodology
-In this document, I assume that the reader already has `flyctl` installed and has a Fly.io application.
-I walk them through the required commands to run an application in multiple regions, as well as configure a PostgreSQL database and Redis store.
-I try to convey the information in an approachable manner and maintain a balance between length and utility.
+This document assumes that the reader already has `flyctl` installed and has a Fly.io application.
+It walks them through the required commands in an approachable manner and balances length and utility.

-I chose the scope because I believe nothing irritates a developer quite like "friendly" docs which omit important information or fail to warn you about inappropriate use cases.
-Therefore, I included a warning about use cases where multi-region Postgres would not be a good choice and linked to the explanation in the existing documentation.
+I chose to include DB configuration in the scope because "friendly" docs which omit important information or fail to warn you about inappropriate use cases are frustrating experiences for developers.
+On similar lines, I included a warning about use cases where multi-region Postgres would not be a good choice and linked to the explanation in the existing documentation.

 ### Testing Effectiveness
 I would evaluate the documents in terms of purpose, quality, and usability.